 Box 6.
 For a taxable covered security, shows the amount of acquisition premium amortization for the year that reduces the amount of OID that is included as interest on your income tax return.
-If an amount is reported in this box, see the Instructions Schedule B (Form 1040 or 1040-SR).
-If an amount is not reported in this box for a covered security acquired with acquisition premium, the payer has reported a net amount of OID that reflects the offset of OID that is included in income.
-If the payer has reported a net amount of OID in box 1 or box 8, you must report the net amount of OID on Schedule B (Form 1040 or 1040-SR).
+If an amount is reported in this box, see the Instructions for Schedule B (Form 1040-SR).
+If an amount is not reported in this box for a covered security acquired with acquisition premium, the payer has reported a net amount of OID that is included in income.
+If the payer has reported a net amount of OID in box 1 or box 8, you must report the net amount of OID on Schedule B (Form 1040 or 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040 or 1040-SR).